 With more than $150 billion in profits expected next year, human trafficking is the fastest-growing crime in the world.
 Outperforming Walmart, Exon, Microsoft and Apple’s profits combined, the trafficking industry has unquestionably reached epidemic proportions.

-At a recent Donor-to-Donor event, Greater Kansas City Community Foundation donors were invited to hear from a panel of experts on the changing landscape of the trafficking industry.
-Panelists represented several organizations that work to combat trafficking locally and nationally and provide support to survivors.
+At a recent donor education program, Community Foundation donors were invited to hear from a panel of experts representing several organizations that work to combat trafficking locally and nationally and provide support to survivors.

-Donors first heard from Victor Boutros, Founding Director and CEO of the Human Trafficking Institute.
+Donors first heard from the Human Trafficking Institute.
 Its mission is to decimate trafficking on a global level by educating and training specialized law enforcement units, one community at a time.

-Donors also heard from Rene McCreary from Metropolitan Organization to Counter Sexual Assault (MOCSA).
+Donors also heard from Metropolitan Organization to Counter Sexual Assault (MOCSA).
 Located in Kansas City, MOCSA offers support to sexual assault victims through counseling and rehabilitation services.
 MOSCA provides counseling services to 1,500 individuals each year.
-Staff are trained to look for signs of trafficking when screening individuals seeking treatment.
-Rene shared that counselors at MOCSA make sure to ask young victims of sexual abuse if anyone has taken photos of them, a common indicator of trafficking.

 Are you interested in supporting organizations working to end human trafficking and provide support to victims?
 A donor-advised fund can help you maximize your charitable giving.
 Learn more about donor-advised funds or contact us at info@growyourgiving.org to learn how you can give to causes important to you.